TranslationalBioinformaticsUnit/Transformers-for-Multiscale-Genomics/README.md

 - **Local Environments**:
-  - **Linux**: Tested on macOS Sonoma (14.5).
+  - **Linux**: Tested on  Ubuntu 20.04 .
 Ensure you have Python installed, along with pip for package management.
-  - **macOS**: Tested on Ubuntu 20.04 with similar requirements as Linux.
+  - **macOS**: Tested on macOS Sonoma (14.6) with similar requirements as Linux.

 Feel free to explore the notebooks, experiment with the code, and dive deeper into applying Transformer models in genomics!